WilfredC64/acid64c/README.md

 ### Driver installation

-On Windows, it's recommended to install the WinUSB drivers, since they are digitally signed and can be used without any tricks.
+On Windows, it's recommended to install the WinUSB driver, since it is digitally signed and can be used without any tricks.

 To install the WinUSB drivers, just download the Zadig tool via: